Property Tax Resources · Calhoun County, Texas

 Calhoun County sits on the Texas Gulf Coast — Port Lavaca, Seadrift, and Point Comfort anchoring a county built on commercial fishing, chemical manufacturing, and waterfront property.
 The Calhoun County Appraisal District handles both appraisals and property tax collection for all entities in the county, making it a consolidated office and the single point of contact for property owners with questions or protests.

-In 2024, 79% of informal protests at Calhoun CAD succeeded in reaching a reduction — among the highest rates in the state.
-Only about 10% of parcels were protested.
+In 2024, 79% of Calhoun County protests resolved through the informal process received a value reduction (Texas Comptroller, 2024 Appraisal District Operations Survey).
+Only about 10% of parcels were protested in 2024 (Texas Comptroller, 2024 Appraisal District Operations Survey).
 That gap between success rate and participation is exactly the opportunity property owners here are missing.
 If your coastal property, commercial, or residential value came in high, the odds of an informal reduction are better than almost anywhere in Texas.

 Official CAD site — also serves as the consolidated tax office.
 Appraisals, payments, and protest filing all in one place.